RIFLES PART 2:

 1934 - 1941, total amount about 40,000. |

 Military rifle M/28-30 was third Mosin-Nagant rifle version designed by Suojeluskunta (Finnish Civil Guard).
-Just adding a new part to old Russian rear sight (Konovalov m/1910), like with M/28 rifle, had proved less than best possible solution.
+Just adding a new part to old Russian rear sight (Konovalov m/1910), like with M/28 rifle, had proved less than ideal solution.
 Adjusting the rear sight of M/28 to exact distance setting was not easy and the whole rear sight proved too vulnerable.
-So Engineer Harry Mansner working in Ordnance Department of Suojeluskunta General Staff developed an improved back sight by autumn of 1931.
+So Engineer Harry Mansner working in Ordnance Department of Suojeluskunta General Staff developed an improved rear sight by autumn of 1931.
 This new rear sight became standard for M/28-30 rifle.

 Sk.Y orders of M/28-30 rifles: |